Follow these steps during the scoping phase of your project:

 Choose one to several, safe to access, representative ditch sections depending on the size of the project study area.
 Record width of the ditch between the OHWM on each bank.
 Ask the survey crew to survey all ditch bottoms in your project.

-For ditches meeting WOTUS wetland criteria:
+For sections of ditches meeting WOTUS wetland criteria:

 - Document these wetland ditches in the wetland section of the Wetland and Stream Assessment Report (WSAR).